Ittery/Info-Retrieval-Basics/README.md

 # Information Retrieval Knowledge Base
- An Information Retrieval Library mainly for learning the concepts of IR and develop tools in this domain for specific purposes.
+ An Information Retrieval Knowledge Base mainly for learning the concepts of IR and develop tools in this domain for specific purposes.

 ### How to start contributing ?